Here's Where Each Illinois Region Stands on Coronavirus Metrics

-All but one of Illinois' 102 counties are at a "warning level" for the coronavirus as state officials impose Tier 3 mitigation efforts effective Friday.
+Most Illinois counties are at a "warning level" for the coronavirus as the state moves into Tier 3 mitigations this week.

 The new restrictions, announced by Gov. J.B.
 Pritzker, were in response to a rapid increase of coronavirus cases, deaths and hospitalizations statewide over the past month.